On the Sample Complexity and Metastability of Heavy-tailed Policy Search in Continuous Control: Instantiations of in Example -

 \section{Instantiations of $\lambda$ in Example \ref{eg:gaussian_fixed_var}-\ref{eg:alpha_stable}}

 In this section, we discuss about the parameter $\lambda$ in detail.
-Note that the specific value of delta would depend upon the policy class being considered.
-Therefore, we derive the values of $\lambda$ for Example \ref{eg:light_tailed}-\ref{eg:alpha_stable} (Example \ref{eg:gaussian_fixed_var} is special case of Example \ref{eg:light_tailed} for $\alpha=2$).
+Note that the specific value of \blue{$\lambda$} would depend upon the policy class being considered.
+Therefore, we derive the values of $\lambda$ for Example \ref{eg:light_tailed}-\ref{eg:alpha_stable} (Example \ref{eg:gaussian_fixed_var} is special case of Example \ref{eg:light_tailed} for $\alpha=2$). \blue{For the sake of analysis in this section, we assume that $\theta$ belongs to some compact set $\Theta$.}

 (1) We start with the Example \ref{eg:alpha_stable}, for which we note that the score function is absolutely bounded over the full action space $\mathcal{A}$.
 For this case, then, $\lambda=0$ and $B(\lambda)$ exists and is finite.